 our meetings.
 Cost-share money to seed cover crops is available through the

 Madison County SCD Annual Banquet

 Over 100 guests attended our Awards & Appreciation Banquet.
-Guest speaker,

-update.
+run for reelection to the board.
 Everyone was treated to a steak or chicken dinner.
-At the conclusion of

 the meeting there was a drawing for the 20 potted plants that decorated the